Congressional District # 17

-The PRPs submitted an Institutional Controls (ICs) Study to EPA for review.
-EPA determined that it would be appropriate to incorporate the existing deed notices for the Adams County Landfill site into an IC prescribed under the Illinois Uniform Environmental Covenant Act (UECA).
-The UECA institutional control was recorded with the county on April 1, 2011.
+Following the 2008 FYR report, the PRPs submitted an ICs Study to EPA for review.
+EPA determined that it would be appropriate to incorporate the existing deed notices for the Adams County Landfill site into an environmental covenant prescribed under the Illinois Uniform Environmental Covenant Act (UECA).
+The UECA environmental covenant was recorded with Adams County on April 1, 2011.

 EPA conducted the third FYR at the Adams County Landfill site in 2013 and determined that the site cleanup activities were satisfactorily operated and maintained and that all engineered remedies were functioning as designed.
 There is no known consumption of contaminated groundwater and no current exposure to the contaminants in the landfill.
-Institutional controls are in place and are effective.
+ICs are in place and effective.

 EPA and Illinois EPA plan to complete the next FYR at the Adams County Landfill site by March 2018.